GuideNepalKathmanduEVTransportPersonal Finance

 Upfront difference: रू 5.1 lakh in the EV's favour.

-Now the running costs over 7,200 km/year (the Kathmandu Valley average):
+Running costs over 7,200 km/year (Kathmandu Valley average):

 Annual costTiago EVWagon R